-We get it – when you’re feeling stressed or low you probably feel more like watching TV than being active.
+We get it – when you’re feeling stressed or low you probably feel more like watching Netflix, YouTube or TikTok than being active.
 But it’s often when you least feel like it that you most need it.

 You may know that exercise is good for your physical health, but it also improves your wellbeing, too!

-And exercising doesn’t have to be running on the treadmill.
-It’s really anything that gets your body moving and increases your heart rate.
+Exercising doesn’t have to be running on the treadmill.
+It’s really anything that gets your body moving.